 Indicator Monitor Viewfinder Solution Error.
 Press shutter release button again.
 Release shutter.
-If error persists or appears frequently, consult Nikonauthorized service representative.
+If error persists or appears frequently, consult Nikon-authorized service representative.
 Start-up error.
 Contact a Nikon-authorized service representative.
 Metering error Err (flashes) Consult Nikon-authorized service representative.
 Unable to start live view.
 Please wait for camera to cool.
 Wait for the internal circuits to cool before resuming live view or movie recording.
 Folder contains no images.
-Folder selected for playback contains no images.
-Select folder containing images from Playback folder menu or insert memory card containing images.
+Folder selected for playback contains no images (note that this message will be displayed if memory card is inserted after Current is selected for Playback folder in playback menu and playback started before any pictures are taken).
+Insert another memory card or select All for Playback folder .
 Cannot display this file.
 File can not be played back on camera.
 Cannot select this file.
 Images created with other devices can not be retouched.
-This movie cannot be edited.
-Movies created with other devices can not be edited.
-Movies must be at least two seconds long.
-No image for retouching.
-Memory card does not contain NEF (RAW) images for use with NEF (RAW) processing .

-Indicator Monitor Viewfinder Solution Could not connect; multiple devices detected.
+Could not connect; multiple devices detected.
 Try again later.
 Multiple smart devices are attempting to connect to camera simultaneously.
 Wait a few minutes before trying again.
 Error Select Disable for Wi-Fi > Network connection , then select Enable again.
 Network access not available until camera cools.
 Turn camera off and try again after waiting for camera to cool.